pubs/pubs/CODESTYLE.md

 Avoid at all cost to name a variable like a module from the package, a dependency or the standart lib.
 This breaks coherence across the code, makes it harder to read.
-Change either the module or variable name, I don't care.
+Change either the module or variable name.

 Function that have only local uses should be preceded by an underscore.